vzujos/Hyprland_Setup/Apps_REAMDE.md

 ---
 # Promt para comparar
 Can you make a comparison between ____ for linux to search for the overall best and wich ones i should avoid?
+Start removing options based on the amount of features they share.
 This is a (non extensive) list of programs:

-Now start removing options based on the amount of features they share.

 # Other must in hyrpland